AdobeDocs/campaign-classic.en/help/integrations/using/configuring-pipeline.md

 ### The Consumer parameter {#consumer-parameter}

 The pipeline works like a supplier and consumer model.
-There can be many consumers on the same queue.
 Messages are consumed only for an individual consumer: each consumer gets its own copy of the messages.

-The Consumer parameter identifies the instance as one of these consumers.
+The **Consumer** parameter identifies the instance as one of these consumers.
 The identity of the instance will call the pipeline.
 You can fill it with the instance name which can be found on the Monitoring page of the Client Console.

 The pipeline service keeps track of the messages retrieved by each consumer.
 Using different consumers for different instances allows you to make sure that every message is sent to each instance.